 Extra Free Tip: During the Laguna Beach Art Walk, come every first Thursday of every month and sip on some free wine as you enjoy the creativity of the community!

 - Laguna Beach – First Thursdays of the month, 6-9 PM

 - Santa Ana – First Saturdays of the month

 - Fullerton – First Fridays of the month, starting at 6 PM

-- Huntington Beach – THIRD Thursdays of the month (March-November), 6-9 PM
+- Huntington Beach –*Discontinued As of Fall 2019* THIRD Thursdays of the month (March-November), 6-9 PM

 Muckenthaler Cultural Center